Unsupervised and self-adaptative techniques for cross-domain person re-identification: Ablation Study

 \section{Ablation Study}

-This section shows the contributions of each part of our pipeline in the final result.
-In each set of experiments, we change one of the parts and keep the others unchanged to check how it influences the final performance.
+This section shows the contribution of each part of the pipeline to the final result.
+In each experiment, we change one of the parts and keep the others unchanged.
 If not explicitly mentioned, we consider ResNet50 as the backbone, OPTICS with hyper-parameter $ \xi = 0.05 $, and self-ensembling applied after training.